paulinho-16/MEIC-TVVS/assignments/assignment1.md

 ## SpotBugs

 #### Description
-[SpotBugs](https://spotbugs.github.io/) is a program which uses static analysis to look for bugs in Java code, which checks more than 400 bug patterns with thoroughly documented [descriptions](https://spotbugs.readthedocs.io/en/latest/bugDescriptions.html).
+[SpotBugs](https://spotbugs.github.io/) is a program that uses static analysis to look for bugs in Java code, which checks more than 400 bug patterns with thoroughly documented [descriptions](https://spotbugs.readthedocs.io/en/latest/bugDescriptions.html).

 #### Configuration

 Even though the final version of the assignment did not end up containing any SpotBugs configuration changes, we experimented a bit with the matching configuration.

-For instance, we attempted to remove a false positive *BC_UNCONFIRMED_CAST* (bug 4) warning which we later realized that was actually a bug that could be fixed.
+For instance, we attempted to remove a false positive *BC_UNCONFIRMED_CAST* (bug 4) warning which we later realized was a bug that could be fixed.

 ```java
 <?xml version="1.0" encoding="UTF-8"?>